mlflow/mlflow/docs/source/models.rst

 described as a sequence of (optionally) named columns with type specified as one of the :py:class:`MLflow data types <mlflow.types.DataType>`.
 The signature is stored in JSON format in the MLmodel file, together with other model metadata.
-Model signatures are recognized (and enforced) by standard MLflow model tools, such as when deploying python function as a REST API endpoint with mlflow model serve.
+Model signatures are recognized and enforced by standard MLflow model tools.
+For example, the `mlflow models serve` tool, which deploys a model as a REST API, validates inputs based on the model's signature.

 Below is an example  of model signature for classification model build over well known iris dataset.
 The input is 4 named numeric columns, output is unnamed integer specifying the predicted class: